Greene seat, 2 Democratic primaries among top US House races

 Heading into the Tuesday competition, she may have a new edge after a recently leaked U.S. Supreme Court opinion draft showed the justices poised to overturn the historic 1973 Roe v.
 Wade decision that grants a constitutional right to abortion.

-“We are watching the fall of Roe and the erosion of our fundamental rights,” Cisneros said earlier this month.
-“The last thing we want is to hold on to a slim Democratic majority, and then have someone like Henry Cuellar who’s going keep siding with Republicans.”
+“The last thing we want is to hold on to a slim Democratic majority, and then have someone like Henry Cuellar who’s going keep siding with Republicans,” Cisneros said earlier this month.

 The FBI earlier this year raided Cuellar’s home in the border city of Laredo as part of an investigation related to the former Soviet Republic of Azerbaijan.
 Cuellar’s attorney says he has been exonerated and is not the target of the investigation.
 But the issue is enough of a liability that Cuellar’s allies have sent out direct mail ads with a mock newspaper headline proclaiming him “cleared.”